What Does a Lotus Flower Mean and Symbolise?

 For Indian traditions, this tattoo depicts the experience of an individual who has overcome temptations and has become a better person.
 It is a design that radiates the person’s beauty and divine purity.

-Lotuses are one of the many few flowers seen in small ponds or lakes.
-In ornamental gardening, enthusiasts love to make these flowers the centerpiece of the area.
+Lotus flowers are one of the many few plants seen in small ponds or lakes.
+In ornamental gardening, fresh or cut flowers were the centerpiece of the area.
 For special occasions, the flowers are cut and also used as a centerpiece or a religious offering such as in the customs of India and Thailand.

 Several parts of a Nelumbo plant are used in many fields and industries.
-In India, dried seed stalk receptacles are used to decorate various floral arrangements.
-Fresh stalk fiber is also used in creating wicks of sacred lamps and candles.
+The roots can be eaten in stir fries and makes a tasty meal.
+In India, dried seed stalk receptacles are used to decorate various floral arrangements while stalk fiber was used to create wicks of sacred lamps and candles.

 Ancient Chinese traditions also have many uses for the Lotus.
 It was once used as an antidote for mushroom poisoning.
 Traditional Chinese food is also wrapped in Lotus leaves to enhance flavor and aroma.
 Its flowers are also eaten in cook dishes as we as dried to make tea infusions.